 Lower the heat to medium-low.
-Add the butter, one cube at a time, and whisk, allowing each piece to fully dissolve before adding the next one.
+Add the butter, 1 cube at a time, and whisk, allowing each piece to fully melt before adding the next one.

 When the last of the butter has just melted, remove the pan from the heat and strain out the shallots if desired.